robertjuric/GitNotes/README.md

 	git remote add origin git@github.com:username/new_repo
 	git push -u origin master
 ```
+The `-u` flag specifies an `upstream` branch and is used as a tracking reference.
+The `origin` statement defines it as a remote repository and `master` is the branch name.
+Once the upstream branch has been set you can use argumentless commands.
 From here you are able to commit locally and push to the remote repo as normal.

 ### Cloning